Last Updated April 27, 2026

 Starting a vineyard begins with one hard choice: match the grape to the site before you fall in love with a variety name.
 A healthy vine can live for decades, so the first decision is not whether Cabernet, Concord, or Jupiter sounds better.
 It is whether your sun, winter lows, disease pressure, soil drainage, and harvest goal fit that vine.

 A beginner vineyard can mean six backyard vines on a wire, a small row for table grapes, or a serious block meant for homemade wine.
-For this guide, vineyard means a home or small non-commercial grape planting, not a commercial wine business.
-The setup changes.
-The order stays the same: choose the use, test the site, choose the grape type, build support, plant clean vines, then spend the first years training wood before expecting a full crop.
+In a home or small non-commercial grape planting, the setup changes but the order stays the same: choose the use, test the site, choose the grape type, build support, plant clean vines, then spend the first years training wood before expecting a full crop.

 Slow planning prevents permanent mistakes in grape type, row placement, trellis design, and soil preparation.
 A grapevine is easy to buy and hard to move.